 Wet cell batteries like our Dry Charge batteries need to be filled with electrolyte (acid), which is dangerous to the eyes and skin.
 When working with acid, you should follow these simple precautions:

 - Wear protective goggles to protect your eyes.
 If you do splash acid in your eyes, hold your eyelids open while washing your eye with lukewarm water for at least 20 minutes.
 Have someone contact your doctor immediately for further instructions, while you wash the affected area.

 - Wear rubber gloves that extend well past your wrists.
 If you splash your skin, flush continuously with lukewarm water for at least 20 minutes and contact your doctor for further instructions.

 You can purchase electrolyte directly from our website when you order your battery.
-Simply set the “Include Acid Pack” box and then add your battery to your cart.
+Simply choose to “Include Acid Pack” and add your battery to your cart.
 If you have any questions about ordering acid, you can give us a call at 1-800-405-2121.
 You can also purchase acid at most large auto parts stores.

 Once you have your acid, carefully fill each battery cell with electrolyte.
 Be sure to not overfill.
 Fill to a level that is just below the overfill line marked on the battery case.
 Once the cells are properly filled, replace the caps.
 Hand tighten only.

 You only need to put electrolyte in your battery once.
 If you need to fill the battery at a later date, use distilled water to keep your battery cell chambers to the proper level.
 Keep your cell levels above the minimum mark and below the maximum mark (these should be shown on your battery case).

 Charging your Battery